-Inclusion is not so much about including those who are different into all our daily activities, but the automatic acceptance of our own selves and differences.
+Inclusion is not so much about including those who are different in all our daily activities, but the automatic acceptance of our selves and differences.
 Each of us have different preferences and needs; each of us expresses ourselves differently; each of us has strengths and weaknesses.
-Finding the best way to allow every one of us to be our true selves is the ultimate goal of Inclusion.
+Finding the best way to allow every one of us to be our true selves is the goal of Inclusion.

 We often say that autistics are differently-abled and not disabled.
 I wish to correct that to say that autistics are both differently-abled and disabled.
 Autistics live in a society that disables them.
-Though they are potentially able to develop their own brand of abilities, NeuroTypicals have little clue how to do that.
+Though they are potentially able to develop their brand of abilities, NeuroTypicals have little clue how to do that.
 Instead, NeuroTypicals often think that the more autistics move towards typical mediocrity, the more successful they are.

-What both NeuroTypicals and autistics should do is make a deal with each other: Autistics should make their best effort to care for themselves, fulfill their social obligations and find meaning in life.
+What both NeuroTypicals and autistics should do is make a deal with each other: Autistics should make their best effort to care for themselves, fulfil their social obligations and find meaning in life.
 NeuroTypicals should make their best effort to support autistics to explore and exploit their different abilities to achieve these three goals.

 This deal works even if autistics are working from their own homes rather than meeting many people at some noisy office, factory, or restaurant.
 Given the suitable arrangement and strategy, social networking skills may be made irrelevant and spoken communication skills unnecessary.
 Being able to care for ourselves and find meaning while staying true to ourselves should be our true measure of success.